tareqanwar/cv/README.md

 ## Overview

-I am passionate about programming and have more than 5 years of experience as a developer.
-I have completed my 4 years computer science degree in 2012 & on the way to complete Web Development PACE Program in University of Winnipeg.
+I am passionate about programming and have more than 6 years of experience as a developer.
+I have completed my 4 years computer science degree in 2012 & Web Development PACE Program in University of Winnipeg.
 To my colleagues I am known for accepting new challenges, delivering the work and as a problem solver.
 I like new challenges.
 If I have the opportunity to work on something new, I love it.
 I deliver every time whether on a team or individual.

 ## Select Accomplishments